BananiumLabs/VSCode-BananiumPluginPack/README.md

 and insert a description of the plugin and a link to the marketplace page in the extended description.
 Don't forget to update the Readme as well!

 ## Building
-In order to build a release of the plugin pack, you must install the Yeoman VSCode extension generator: `sudo npm install -g yo generator-code`
+In order to build a release of the plugin pack, you must install the Yeoman VSCode extension generator: `sudo npm install -g yo generator-code vsce`

+Steps to update:
+1. `yo code`
+2. Input the information found in `package.json` into the prompt for creating a new extension pack.
+3. Copy the new content of the generated `package.json` (only the "extensionPack" area).
+4. Update the README and CHANGELOG with all relevant change information.
+5. Run `vsce package` to create a .vsix file.
+Don't commit this file.
+6. Publish a new release!

 For more information, [click here.](https://code.visualstudio.com/docs/extensions/yocode).